SIZE:

 One, two, three…

-You want to know the age of the knotted wrack?
-It’s easy.
+Do you want to know the age of the knotted wrack?
+It is easy!
 Just count the number of vesicles on the main stem.
-In fact, each one corresponds to a year of life, except for the first year.
+Each one corresponds to a year of life, except for the first year.

-Knotted wrack is a long algae, varying in color from olive-green to yellowish-brown.
+Knotted wrack is a long alga, varying in colour from olive green to yellowish brown.
 Its fronds form long, narrow, branched straps with no central vein.
-The main axes of the frond bear air-filled vesicles here and there, enabling the algae to float.
-Receptacles are found along the fronds, in the form of small balls attached by a thin stalk.
-These produce eggs or sperm, depending on the of alga’s gender.
+The main axes of the fronds bear air-filled vesicles here and there, enabling the alga to float.
+Receptacles are found along the fronds in the form of small balls attached by a thin stalk.
+These produce eggs or sperm, depending on the alga’s gender.

 Coastal zone, between high and low tide limits, up to 15 m deep and above where rockweed is found.